Board of Trustees By-Laws

 Article III – Board of Trustees Composition and Meetings

-1. Membership – The Board of Trustees shall consist of fifteen (15) members appointed by the Board of Commissioners of Montgomery County for six years or until the successor is appointed per the requirements of the Community College Act of 1963.
+1. Membership – The Board of Trustees shall consist of no less than seven (7) and no more than fifteen (15) members appointed by the Board of Commissioners of Montgomery County for a term of six years each per the requirements of the Community College Act of 1963.

 2. Quorum – Except as otherwise provided by law, a quorum at all meetings of the full Board of Trustees shall consist of a majority of the Board of Trustees.
 As authorized by the Board of Trustees a member may participate by telecommunications (see article XIV-Voting) to make up a quorum.

 3. Annual Meeting – The annual meeting of the Board of Trustees shall be held at the principal office or at such other place as designated by the Board of Trustees in the County of Montgomery, Commonwealth of Pennsylvania, which designation shall be submitted to the Trustees with a notice of meeting.
-The annual meeting shall be held on the regular meeting date in January of each year.
-If said day is a legal holiday, the annual meeting shall be held on the next succeeding day not a legal holiday.
+The annual meeting shall be held on a predetermined date in February of each year.

 5. Special Meetings – If the Chair of the Board of Trustees receives a request in writing signed by five (5) members of the Board of Trustees that he/she call a special meeting for the purposes specified in the request, or if the chair shall decide with the consent of one other officer, or if the chair shall receive a request from the President of the College in which the chair concurs, the chair shall call a special meeting of the Board of Trustees by causing notification of the time, purposes, and place within one week upon receipt of said written request to be given to each member of the Board of Trustees either by telephone or written notice.